Studsministern/1DT305-Applied-IoT-Project/README.md

 - [ ] \*Automation/triggers of the data.
 -->

+&nbsp;

 ### Finalizing the design

+#### Final design

+#### Conclusion
+The code is very forgiving, as it will continue trying to reconnect to WiFi and MQTT brokers until it succeeds.
+And because it will automatically disconnect from WiFi and the MQTT broker before going to sleep.
+The circuitry is also extremely simple, as it doesn't require any extra components other than the microcontroller and the sensors themselves.
+Because of this, I am very satisfied with how the proejct turned out.
+I believe this project provides a great starting point for further development.

+#### Further improvements
+Some suggestions for improvements are:
+- Connecting all electronics on a small experimental board or custom made PCB, and 3D-print a case for it.
+The FC-28 sensor probe and the micro-USB cable would then be connected to this case.
+- Using batteries for power.
+- Using subscription to be able to change delays or other settings from a dashboard.
+- Usign the soil moisture information to automatically water plants.

 <!--
 Show the final results of your project.
 Give your final thoughts on how you think the project went.
 What could have been done in an other way, or even better?
 Pictures are nice!